-While fishing on Hilton Head Island this past December, it was an awesome trout season, which promises a great January—perhaps the best in years.
+While fishing on Hilton Head Island this past December, it was an awesome trout season.

 In early spring, we had tons of small trout, and apparently they have been eating well.
 Most of the fish are running a couple of pounds and up, with some really nice ones running in the 5-pound-and-up range.